This site uses technical (necessary) and analytics cookies.

 b) Temporary Passport: a 16-page booklet.

-Italian citizens residing within the jurisdiction of this Consular Chancellery, duly registered with the AIRE, can apply for a passport.
-To determine your relevant consulate, visit our Consular Network page.
+Italian citizens residing within the jurisdiction of this Consular Chancellery, duly registered with the AIRE, can apply for a passport at the Consular Office here in Washington.

 Before initiating the passport application procedure, individuals who: